 - repeatedly pulls the trigger of a firearm through the use of a crank, lever or other part, including, but not limited to, a trigger crank; or

-Violation of this section is a class D misdemeanor for people who have firearms permits or eligibility certificates, and a class D felony for those who do not.101
+Violation of this section is a class D misdemeanor for people who have firearms permits or eligibility certificates, and a class D felony for those who do not.102

-Delaware bans the possession, sale, and transfer of bump stocks and trigger cranks.
+Delaware bans the manufacture, possession, sale, and transfer of bump stocks, trigger cranks and rapid fire devices.

 - “Bump stock” means an after-market device that increases the rate of fire achievable with a semi-automatic rifle by using energy from the recoil of the weapon to generate a reciprocating action that facilitates repeated activation of the trigger.